evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 Evidently provides a library of ready-made descriptors to parametrize.
 The following section will show a few examples.
 For clarity, we'll generate separate Reports for each group of checks.
 In practice, you can put all evals together in a single Report.

-**Note**: These are not just visual Reports!
-Later sections will also cover automating pass/fail checks with Test Suites and monitoring dashboards.

 ## Rule-based evals